-EURECOM is currently accepting applications for EIT Digital Master Scholarship in Cyber Security.
+EURECOM is currently accepting applications for EIT Digital Master Award in Cyber Security.
 Students study one year at an ‘entry’ university and one year at an ‘exit’ university in two of EIT Digital’s hot spots around Europe.

 Cyber Security focuses on the study of the design, development, and evaluation of secure computer systems, which are also capable of ensuring privacy for future ICT systems.